Justia Lawyer Rating

 Client Reviews

 "Mr Yetter was hired specifically to represent me in a contentious divorce with parenting plan/support complexities.
 During our consultation appointment, he listened intently with compassion.
 Asked thoughtful, pertinent questions and laid out a progression plan.
-There were multiple court, mediation appointments.
-He was always present and prepared.
-No litigation is easy, but I've found his willingness to be flexible and pivot quickly under time constraints to be a reassuring quality."
-Melanie
+Their were multiple court, mediation...